 The Rudman Study on HGH & Why HGH is so Expensive

-The 1990 Dr. Rudman study in the NEJM demonstrated the anti-aging benefits of HGH in older men:
+The landmark 1990 Dr. Rudman study published in the New England Journal of Medicine demonstrated significant anti-aging benefits of HGH in older men:

 This sparked explosive demand for off-label HGH as an anti-aging therapy.
 However, high consumer demand combined with limited manufacturing capacity and monopoly patent protections enabled pharmaceutical companies to charge very high prices for synthetic HGH – contributing to the excessively expensive cost of HGH today.